 MoveFwd helps young people navigate relationships

-Growing up is hard.
+Growing up is exciting and sometimes hard.
 Even for young people nurtured by supportive families and friends.
 So imagine what it’s like for young people facing abusive relationships.
 These stories from MoveFwd counselors help paint a picture of the work we do.

 “Katie” is an artist at heart.
 She’s a good student and a talented musician.
 She wasn’t always good at protecting herself from destructive relationships, though.
 She hit a spot in her young life where maintaining a relationship with an abusive boyfriend — layered on top of anxiety and depression — started interfering with school and her other interests.
 MoveFwd counselors helped her learn to cope with her underlying anxiety and depression issues and taught her tools for setting boundaries to avoid abusive relationships.
 She started flourishing in school again and re-discovered music.